Current situation 25.01.2021

 All appointments are given following receipt of a referral letter on your patient.
 Please make sure that all patient details are correctly as patients receive their appointment details via the post.

-The Warfarin clinic is held weekly on level 3 in Suite 4.
-It starts at 08.00.
-This clinic is a monitoring service provided by the hospital for patients who are on Warfarin.
 If it is your first visit to the clinic please allow a half an hour, as a nurse will do an education session with you so that you may fully understand your treatment.
 You may want to bring somebody to the clinic with you on your first visit, as it can be overwhelming at first.

 Please bring all your medication with you along with your yellow book, which contains the details of your Warfarin therapy.
 Medication includes all herbal or vitamin preparations you are taking as these can affect your Warfarin dosage.